 The UP130 uses direct-lit LED backlighting but without local dimming which would have greatly improved black levels and increased the contrast range on this display.

 Shadow detail on this TV could be better.
-On many dark scenes I had trouble seeing detail in objects that I would normally be able to see on most other TVs.
-The darkness in shadows appeared to be crushed and was much too dark visually.
+In many dark scenes, I had trouble seeing detail in objects that I would normally be able to see on most other TVs.
+The darkness in the shadows appeared to be crushed and was much too dark visually.

 Black screen uniformity was very good on this TV.
 I didn’t see any clouding or light bleed coming from the screen.
 Overall I was pretty impressed with its performance in this area.